Genentech/nfnull/README.md

 Empirical mean from samples 0.0
 Neural approx: 9.9999999e-09
 ```
+### Detailed Examples

+There are worked examples in [nfnull/notebooks](https://github.com/Genentech/nfnull/tree/main/nfnull/notebooks).

+### Calling from R

-Calling from R, assuming you have named your Python environment 'nfnull':
+Assuming you have named your Python environment 'nfnull':

 ```
 # Load the reticulate library and set up the Python environment